5 Key Elements for a Successful Cloud Migration

 5. Gradual Migration

-Moving to a cloud infrastructure is exciting, but it’s also a huge job.
+Moving to a cloud infrastructure is exciting, but it’s also a significant task.
 It’s easier for everyone to move in smaller, manageable steps to ensure business continuity.
 If you move one or several apps at a time, rather than all of them, you can learn so much about what works and what doesn’t.
 Doing so would allow your business to maintain data on-premises while applications are moved to the cloud-first.

 It’s up to you how you complete your cloud migration process but taking it slow will certainly ensure no harm is done to the business and the data it holds.